 Fixing Broken Packages in Ubuntu/Mint/Debian

-dpkg will complain that the package is missing in them.
-In any case, you can try the following steps.
+dpkg will complain that it can’t resolve dependencies.
+In any case, you can try the following steps:

-First, run an update to make sure there aren’t newer versions of the required packages.
+- Run an update to make sure there aren’t newer versions of the required packages:

 sudo apt --fix-missing update

-Next, you can try forcing Apt to look for and correct any missing dependencies or broken packages when you attempt to install the offending package again.
-This will actually install any missing dependencies and repair existing installs.
+- Force Apt to look for and correct any missing dependencies or broken packages when you attempt to install the offending package again.
+This will install any missing dependencies and repair existing installs:

 sudo apt install -f